Elon Musk's X platform in breach of EU rules – DW – 07/12/2024

 The statement added that if the preliminary findings were ultimaintely confirmed, a "non-compliance decision" would be adopted that X is in breach of the Digital Services Act and could be fined up to 6% of its worldwide turnover.

+This is the first time the Commission has published preliminary findings under the DSA and has emphasized that the result is not yet final.

-Musk officially took ownership of Twitter on October 27, 2022 and shortly thereafter fired of top executives, made a series of controversial layoffs (about half of its 7,500 staff) and rebranded of one of the world's best-known brands to X.
+Musk officially took ownership of Twitter on October 27, 2022, and shortly thereafter fired top executives, made a series of controversial layoffs (about half of its 7,500 staff) and rebranded one of the world's best-known brands to X.